 Obviously, most of the special tours and events are in German, but not all.
 In 2018, the Kunsthistorisches Museum and National Library, for example, explicitly offered English-language tours as part of their contribution to the event.

-Not yet confirmed, but the event has always been on the first Saturday of October.
-The 2018 “night” was on Oct 6, from 6 pm to 1 am the following day.
+The event has always been on the first Saturday of October.
+So the 2019 “night” is on Oct 5, from 6 pm to 1 am the following day.

 The ORF kindly posts an English-language site which will eventually have all the details, including full listings of participating museums and related activities.
 There’s also a free booklet and app you can download from the site (or get a booklet with your ticket) to help plan your evening.